valentinefleith/Minishell/functions.md

 #include <dirent.h>
 struct dirent	*readdir(DIR *dirp);
 ```
 -> This function is used to read a directory entry from a directory flow.
-We can retreive the contents od the dir.
+We can retrieve the contents od the dir.

 -> `dirp` points to a `DIR` structure representing the directory flow.